Rhubarb Smoothie Recipe

 When you pull the rhubarb from the plant, twist the bottom so the stalk pulls cleanly out from the ground.
 Don't cut the stalks or it will cause growth issues for the remainder of the plant.
 Brush the dirt from the stalks you pull.

 Rhubarb stores well in the fridge, or you can chop it up and freeze it to be able to enjoy all year long!
+You can also preserve it by canning, read all about Canning Rhubarb here.
 Now it's time to get some inspiration on how to use up all that rhubarb!
-Here's a great recipe to try for Rhubarb Smoothies!
+Here's a great Rhubarb Smoothie recipe that you have to try.

 What You Need: